How to Make Your Move Less Stressful

 4) Take photos.

-If you want to keep your items organised in the same way when you move, make sure you take pictures of everything else beforehand.
+If you want to keep your items organized in the same way when you move, make sure you take pictures of everything else beforehand.
 The photos will also come in handy when you’re trying to remember which plug went into which hole after you’ve dismembered your electronic equipment.

 5) Sandwich bags are handy.